ChaoticTrials/ModMeta/docs/skyblock-builder/1.20.x/compat.md

 # Compatability with other mods
+## Cadmus
+This mod is compatible with [Cadmus 🔗](https://modrinth.com/mod/cadmus).
+If Cadmus is installed, a new [config](config/compat/cadmus.md) will be registered.
+This includes mainly protecting spawn chunks by the mod itself.

 ## Curios
 This mod is compatible with [Curios 🔗](https://modrinth.com/mod/curios).
 This only means that items will be dropped from the Curios inventory when leaving a team and